collective/collective.taxonomy/README.rst

 each taxonomy, a *behavior* is available that adds a choice field which pulls its vocabulary from the taxonomy.
 The behavior is configurable in terms of field name, title and whether it allows the selection of one or more multiple terms.
+You should *first* install dexterity and then ``collective.taxonomy``, otherwise the behaviors for the existing taxonomies will be missing.

 How does it work?